 It’s best to have a small snack or meal before heading to the store.
 Going to the store on an empty stomach makes you more likely to deviate from your list and impulsively buy snack foods.
 If you know you’ll be cooking a meal when you get home, eat a light snack before leaving.

 Now that you’ve chosen your recipes, planned your meals, compiled your shopping list, chosen your store(s), clipped (or downloaded) some coupons, planned your route through the store, and eaten a snack, you’re ready to go and do it!
-This may seem like a time-consuming process, but as with any skill, you get better and more efficient each time you go through it.
+Creating the perfect grocery list may seem like a time-consuming process, but as with any skill, you get better and more efficient each time you go through it.